-M Ship is developing Tough Ship Technology to toughen composite materials that will withstand the rigors and abuse of a wartime environment.
-These ruggedized composites will be used in the construction of "Tough Ship" vessels for military operations.
+MSHIPCO is developing Tough Ship technology to toughen composite materials that will withstand the rigors and abuse of a wartime environment.
+These ruggedized composites will be used in the construction of “Tough Ship” vessels for military operations.

 The new composites will be used in vessels designed as replacements for existing vessels, such as rigid-hull inflatable boats (RHIBs), Mark V Special Operations Craft (SOC) and other vessels currently constructed of fiberglass, aluminum and steel.

 The result will be a safer, longer-lasting vessel that will offer:

 MSHIPCO is currently conducting research and development of these composites, blending existing materials in new ways to create fundamentally new capabilities, just as it applied existing technologies and designs in a new way to develop the revolutionary M-hull® Technology.